 Strategies to Minimise Inheritance Tax

-There are several strategies to minimize inheritance tax, ensuring that more of your estate goes to your beneficiaries rather than being taxed.
-Some of these include:
+There are several legitimate strategies to reduce IHT, ensuring more of your estate reaches your beneficiaries:

 Gifts and their Tax Implications

-Gifting assets during your lifetime can be an effective way to reduce your estate’s value and thus lower inheritance tax.
-However, it’s essential to understand the tax implications of gifts:
+Gifting assets during your lifetime can be an effective way to reduce your estate’s value, but the tax rules are nuanced:

 Reviewing and Updating Your Estate Plan